MoFEM/Workshop2023/index.md

 ~~~~~~
 docker run -d --platform linux/amd64 --name workshop2023 -p 8000:8000 -p 2222:22 likask/mofem-spack-jupyterhub:Workshop2023
 ~~~~~~
-That results in suboptimal performance, however, is a workable solution.
+That results in suboptimal performance; however, it is a workable solution but could be faster.

-In theory, you can build your docker image from M1 chip.
-However, we do not test it and at that time, we do not know if all packages will run.
-However, MoFEM compilation with Spack will work.
+> The base system is Ubuntu 20.04.
+To compile code for *arm* architecture, we would have to upgrade the system to Ubuntu 22.04, and then it would be possible to compile MoFEM ecosystem for M1 chip.
+That is tested and works.
+However, additionally, you would have to compile gMesh from scratch.
+Python pip installation for gMesh and *arm* architectures is not available.
+If you know how to do it, we will welcome PR from you to fix this problem.

-## How to connect to container
+## How to connect to the container

 - If you run a container locally, [http://localhost:8000](http://localhost:8000)
 - If you install the Docker package into SSH you can attach directly to the running container as a *root* user.